-Capital Outlay: Expenditures to acquire fixed assets or to fund major capital improvements.
+Capital Outlay: Expenditures to acquire fixed assets or to fund major capital valuation of all property.

-Certified Tax Rate: The rate of tax to be levied and collected upon the assessed valuation of all property.
+Certified Tax Rate: The rate of tax to be levied and collected upon the assessed agreements.

-Charges and Services: Expenditures for such items as utility costs and contractual agreements.
+Charges and Services: Expenditures for such items as utility costs and contractual the budget year.